K6 Math Logo

 Geometric Coloring Sheets

 The use of coloring sheets allows your child to start experimenting with triangles.
-A great first step is to encourage your child to color in triangles adjacent to eachoter with the same color, until their shape starts to look like 'something'.
-Perhaps that something will be a rectangle or a house.
-By doing this, your child will start to realize the connection between different shapes.
-You will find some nice free geometric coloring pages to download here.
+A great first step is to encourage your child to color in triangles adjacent to each other with the same color, until their shape starts to look like 'something'.

 Fun Geometry Projects